 1. Do you know what is working best for your company?

 According to a report from Social Media Examiner, 9 out of 10 marketers don’t know which of their company’s marketing tactics are best supporting their marketing mission.
+Balancing advertising online and offline is crucial in today’s digital age, as it allows you to tap into different customer segments and maximize your reach.
 Can you easily point to the marketing efforts that are driving sales for your business?
 If not, you need to get statistics, surveys, and data in place.

 2. Is your audience remembering what you tell them?